 Provide a secondary work surface that could be flexible

 The height of the lower cabinets is 30″ + the height of the Ikea toe kick (4.5″) or your alternative baseboard height.
 We chose to stretch the “desk top” over these cabinets which gave us a slightly higher than standard desktop height.
 For our purposes, this works well because this desk space is not our primary work area.
 If you wanted to keep the height of the desk at a more standard 30″ you could omit the door cabinets from your design.
 You would then have the desk float between the two taller hutch cabinets.
+You could also raise the middle desk area to a higher height and create a standing desk option.

 This particular countertop was built by anchoring 2″ x 2″ dimensional framing lumber into the studs and facing it with a panel.
 This was a very cost effective way to have the countertop be in the same color and material as the rest of the built-in desk area.
 Alternatively, a butcher block countertop would be another beautiful way to customize your desk.